 A credit score of 620 is considered “bad,” so you likely won’t be able to qualify for a credit card with many benefits.
 Your primary focus should be improving your credit, so your best option is to apply for a secured credit card.
 You will need to provide a security deposit, which will typically double as your credit line and will be refunded to you when you close your account, as long as you do not have an outstanding balance.
 And, because of this deposit that reduces the issuer’s risk, your approval chances are high.
 You can find the best offers for you here.
 Good luck!… read full answer

-Get the Fingerhut credit card if you're looking for an unsecured one (it has pretty harsh APRs, though).
-Try Discover it Secured or Capital One Secured if you're looking for a well-balanced card and an issuer with a good reputation.
+Get the Fingerhut Credit Account if you're looking for an unsecured one (it has pretty harsh APRs, though).
+Try the Discover it® Secured Credit Card or the Capital One Platinum Secured Credit Card if you're looking for a well-balanced card and an issuer with a good reputation.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.